IBM/customer-loyalty-program-hyperledger-fabric-VSCode/docs/deploy-app-cloud.md

   memory: 256M
 ```

 * Now you are ready to deploy the application to IBM Cloud.
-You can use cloud foundry cli to deploy the application.
+You can use [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/download_cli.html#download_install) to deploy the application.
 In the `web-app` directory, run the following command.

 ```
-cf push
+bx push
 ```

 View a sample app here: http://clp-test-ibm-blockchain.mybluemix.net/